Coventry University Statement on Modern Slavery and Human Trafficking

 Our organisation’s structure

-Coventry University is a global university whose core business is teaching and applied research.
-The Coventry University Group comprises 4 academic faculties supported by professional services divisions and 8 established subsidiaries.
-Located principally in Coventry city centre, with campuses in London and Scarborough, the Coventry University Group has approximately 43,000 students and over 3,400 staff.
-The Group is supported by a centralised procurement and contracting function with transactional purchasing devolved to individual departments.
+Coventry University is a global university whose core business is teaching and research.
+The Coventry University Group comprises 4 academic faculties supported by professional services divisions and a number of established subsidiaries.
+Located principally in Coventry city centre, with campuses in London and Scarborough, the Coventry University Group has approximately 35,000 students and over 7,000 staff.
+The Group is supported by a centralised procurement and Legal Services with transactional purchasing devolved to individual departments.

 - Employment is freely chosen